 "twinkle Twinkle little bat!

 Up above the world you fly!

 Like a tea tray in the sky!"?

-A: Lewis Carroll, in Alice in Wonderland.
+Answer: Lewis Carroll, in Alice in Wonderland.
 It was sung by the Mad Hatter.

 What great American writer ran rum because he couldn't sell his work?

-A: William Faulkner, creator of Yoknapatawpha County and two-time Pulitzer Prize winner for fiction (A Fable and The Reivers).
+Answer: William Faulkner, creator of Yoknapatawpha County and two-time Pulitzer Prize winner for fiction (A Fable and The Reivers).

 Who was Little Lulu's boy companion in the comic strip created by Marjorie Henderson?

 What major British literary figure served two years at hard labor after being found guilty of homosexuality?

-A: Oscar Wilde, who wrote De Profundis during his imprisonment.
+Answer: Oscar Wilde, who wrote De Profundis during his imprisonment.